LCOV - code coverage report

 339 :

-340 : /* fd_funk_wksp_tag returns the workspace allocation tag used by the
+340 : /* fd_funk_seed returns the hash seed used by the funk for various hash

 343 :